testtnett/Bibo/codespace.md

 ## devcontainer

 ### branches ?
-  so not cloned how to choose branch on start ?
+  so not cloned
+  how to choose branch on start ?

 ### docker ?

+## ToDo
+readme
+install commands

-### start commands :
+### start commands ? :
+Backend:
+Frontend: